An Inclusive Community

 We believe that following Jesus involves putting others before ourselves, accepting vulnerability, and seeking to live humbly.
-In this we seek to reflect the generous, life-giving nature of God.
-We recognise that the Christian life is ajourney of discovery about God, ourselves and our world.
+By doing this we seek to reflect the generous, life-giving nature of God.
+We recognise that the Christian life is a journey of discovery about God, ourselves and our world.
 Whilst we know that Jesus calls us to live the hard path of loving our neighbour before ourself, we admit that we are constantly learning how to do this in our messy and complex world.

 Since a lot of our work is with children and young people, we are committed to ensuring rigorous child protection procedures are in place.
 Below is an extract – a policy statement – from our larger and more comprehensive Child Protection Policy.